 In Zimbabwe, longtime leader Robert Mugabe has stunned party leaders and opposition groups by refusing to resign as president.
 The announcement by the 93-year-old Mugabe came days after Zimbabwe’s military seized government buildings across the capital, Harare, placing Mugabe under house arrest.
 On Sunday evening, Mugabe gave a televised address acknowledging the country’s problems, but did not mention stepping down.

-Robert Mugabe: “Whatever the pros and cons of the way they went about registering those concerns, I as the President of Zimbabwe and as their commander-in-chief do acknowledge the issues they have drawn my attention to and do believe that these were raised in the spirit of honesty and out of deep and patriotic concern for the stability of our nation.”
+President Robert Mugabe: “Whatever the pros and cons of the way they went about registering those concerns, I, as the president of Zimbabwe and as their commander-in-chief, do acknowledge the issues they have drawn my attention to, and do believe that these were raised in the spirit of honesty and out of deep and patriotic concern for the stability of our nation.”

 In Washington, D.C., thousands of people rallied on the National Mall Sunday, calling for justice for Puerto Rico two months after Hurricane Maria made landfall.
-The protesters called on FEMA to act quickly to restore services and for the the cancellation of Puerto Rico’s debt; they also demanded Congress permanently waive shipping restrictions under the Jones Act.
-Half of Puerto Rico remains without power and hundreds of thousands of residents still have no access to clean drinking water.
+The protesters called on FEMA to act quickly to restore services and for the cancellation of Puerto Rico’s debt.
+They also demanded Congress permanently waive shipping restrictions under the Jones Act.
+Half of Puerto Rico remains without power, and hundreds of thousands of residents still have no access to clean drinking water.

 The U.S. Congress Office of Compliance says it has paid out more than $17 million to settle cases of sexual harassment, as well as discrimination based on race, religion and disability.
 The cases were paid out of a special fund operated by the Treasury Department—rather than by members of Congress or their staffers who were accused of discrimination or harassment.
 The disclosure comes as a number of female members of Congress have come forward to say they’ve been victims of sexual harassment.

-Meanwhile, Minnesota Democratic Senator Al Franken says he will not resign, following accusations by radio broadcaster Leeann Tweeden that Franken groped her while she slept and forced her to kiss him in 2006.
+Meanwhile, Minnesota Democratic Senator Al Franken says he will not resign, following accusations by radio broadcaster Leeann Tweeden that Franken groped her while she slept, and forced her to kiss him in 2006.
 Last week, Leeann Tweeden posted a photo showing Franken appearing to place his hands on her breasts over her Kevlar vest while she was sleeping on a plane, coming back from a USO tour that they both had participated in.
-Al Franken was a comedian at the time; he’s says he supports a full investigation by Congress.
+Al Franken was a comedian at the time.
+He says he supports a full investigation by Congress.